omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 By 1846, astronomers have recorded about 77% of the first Uranus lap around the Sun.
 Still the planet was misbehaving.

-To simulate the planet observations at the time (whicjh I don't have), I'm going to use vsop2013 ephemerides.
+To simulate the planet observations at the time (which I don't have), I'm going to use vsop2013 ephemerides.

    vsop2013 for Delphi.
 See: https://github.com/omarreis/vsop2013/